Grading and Grade Submission Deadlines

 L

-A grade of L appears on the advising transcript if a student has been approved for a deferred exam.
+A grade of L appears on the advising transcript if a student has been approved - by Service Point - for a deferred exam.
 The request for an exam deferral is submitted through Minerva and will be assessed/approved/refused by Service Point.
 If approved, the grade of J submitted by the instructor for students who did not write the final exams, will be replaced with a grade of L, which has no impact on the GPA until the deferred exam has been written and a final grade been entered.

 • Students must apply for an official exam deferral through Minerva for all exams listed on the exam schedule issued by the Exam Office, including take-home exams.